 The example below shows a Blank Ballot duplicated by the Resolution Board that is being tabulated as a blank ballot.

-Ballot Scanner may show a Unreadable ballot screen for a properly marked ballot if it's unable to decode ballot information due to page skew, dust, or tampering of the ballot.
+VxBatch may show an Unreadable ballot screen for a properly marked ballot if it's unable to decode ballot information due to page skew, dust, or tampering of the ballot.
 When a ballot sheet is shown as unreadable, you can safely remove the ballot and re-scan the ballot sheet.
 If the ballot is unreadable on a second scan, you should remove the ballot and prepare a duplicate ballot for the Resolution Board to review.

 A mode mismatch error will appear if the scanner mode (